Ramat Hasharon (English Translation)

 Increase of teaching hours, teaching positions and job openings

 Increase in teaching hours at a sum of one million new Israeli shekels, addition of psychologist positions, individual assistants for students, security guards, social coaches to prevent drop out.
-Variety of unique study programs in high schools and possibility to enchance matriculation grades.
+Variety of unique study programs in high schools and possibility to enhance matriculation grades.

 Decreasing the number of students in a class